bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+Stega Shade CLI is a user-friendly command-line interface tool designed for image-based steganography.
+With a focus on simplicity and security, it provides functionality to encode and decode messages into images, including password-protected encoding for enhanced privacy: https://github.com/merwin-asm/StegaShade

 E4GL30S1NT - Simple Information Gathering Tool: https://github.com/C0MPL3XDEV/E4GL30S1NT

 PHPSploit.
 Full-featured C2 framework which silently persists on webserver with a single-line PHP backdoor: https://github.com/nil0x42/phpsploit